 The creation and use of photographs

-Therefore, the following is University Communications’ policy related to the creation and use of photographs:
+The following is University Communications’ policy related to the creation and use of photographs:

 In any instance when a question arises about such issues, consult the University Communications staff.
-The following information provides more specific guidelines about acceptable and unacceptable use of photographs.
+The following information provides more specific guidelines about the acceptable and unacceptable use of photographs.

 Photo illustrations differ from news photos in content, creation, and purpose.
-They are staged or produced, and are manufactured situations.
+They are staged or produced and are manufactured situations.
 They often are set up in a studio and are used for fashion, food, and product promotion.
 When an existing photograph is altered for artistic purposes, such as by adding or deleting content, it also is considered a photo illustration.
 Environmental portraits shot on location are not considered photo illustrations.